yuphin/turbulent-cfd/README.md

 ![](FluidchenLogo.png)

-Fluidchen is a CFD Solver developed for the CFD Lab taught at TUM Informatics, Chair of Scientific Computing in Computer Science.
+Fluidchen is a CFD Solver developed for the CFD Lab taught at TUM Informatics, Chair of Scientific Computing in ComputerScience.

 Lecturers:
 - Gerasimos Chourdakis, M.Sc.
-- Benjamin Rüth, M.Sc.
+- Benjamin Rodenberg, M.Sc.

 Contributors:
 - Oguz Ziya Koseomur